What is Technical Writing?

 • Develop and Sharpen In-Demand Skills – Naturally, you should be a great technical communicator (i.e., you should enjoy explaining complex concepts in easy words).
 To that end, strong communication skills are mandatory.
 Experience with document design/graphic designing is also a huge plus.

 • Develop a Portfolio – Practice makes perfect.
-Put your technical writing skills to use and start developing technical content as a hobby.
+Put your technical writing skills to use and start developing technical articles as a hobby.
 Additionally, create an online portfolio that you can instantly share with recruiters.

 Final Thoughts on Technical Writing